Brightest Stars

 Star Alpha Centauri very bright against a backdrop of extremely dense field of fainter stars and dust clouds.

-Alpha Centauri, the 3rd-brightest star in the sky, photographed in Coonabarabran, NSW, Australia, by Alan Dyer.
+Alpha Centauri, the 3rd-brightest star in the sky, photographed in Coonabarabran, New South Wales, Australia.
 A faint swarm of stars to the right is the star cluster NGC 5617.
-Across the field, patches of dark interstellar dust clouds obscure stars in our Milky Way Galaxy.
+Across the field, patches of dark interstellar dust clouds obscure stars in our Milky Way galaxy.
 Image via Alan Dyer/ AmazingSKY.
 Used with permission.

 Meet Proxima Centauri

 In comparison, Proxima Centauri is a bit of an outlier.
-This dim reddish star, weighing in at just 12% of the sun’s mass, is currently about 13,000 astronomical units from Alpha Centauri A and B. Recent analysis of ground-and space-based data, published in 2017, has shown that Proxima is gravitationally bound to its bright companions, with about a 550,000-year-long orbital period.
+And this dim reddish star, weighing in at just 12% of the sun’s mass, is currently about 13,000 astronomical units from Alpha Centauri A and B. Recent analysis of ground- and space-based data, published in 2017, has shown that Proxima is gravitationally bound to its bright companions.
+It has about a 550,000-year-long orbital period.

-Proxima Centauri belongs to a class of low mass stars with cooler surface temperatures, known as red dwarfs.
-Additionally. it’s also what’s known as a flare star, where it randomly displays sudden bursts of brightness due to strong magnetic activity.
+Proxima Centauri belongs to a class of low-mass stars with cooler surface temperatures.
+They are known as red dwarfs.
+Additionally. it’s also what’s known as a flare star.
+Flare stars randomly display sudden bursts of brightness due to strong magnetic activity.

 Large-appearing bright star with 4 lens-effect bright spikes coming out from it.